ne4au/English/Vocabulary/Tempt.md

 ## /tempt/
-#Verb
+1. #Verb #persuade
-1. to make someone want to have or do something, especially something that is unnecessary or wrong:
+to make someone want to have or do something, especially something that is unnecessary or wrong:

 - ==tempt someone into doing something==
 The offer of free credit tempted her into buying a new car.